-Dairies with existing manure retention ponds determined by the Central Valley Water Board to potentially be in hydraulic continuity of groundwater issued a 1326 are required to submit, within one year of receipt of a 13267 Order, a demonstration of the existing manure retention pond’s lack of hydraulic continuity with groundwater or a design for a new or reconstructed pond, as outlined in Section III.B.
-To demonstrate lack of hydraulic continuity with groundwater, dairies would need a licensed professional to conduct data or field evaluations to estimate groundwater levels and pond depths and potential continuity and prepare a geotechnical report demonstrating lack of continuity with groundwater.
+Dairies with existing manure retention ponds determined by the Central Valley Water Board to potentially be in hydraulic continuity of groundwater issued a 13267 Order are required to submit, within one year of receipt of the 13267 Order, a demonstration of the existing manure retention pond’s lack of hydraulic continuity to groundwater or a design for a new or reconstructed pond, as outlined in Section III.B.2.To demonstrate lack of hydraulic continuity to groundwater, dairies would need a licensed professional to conduct data or field evaluations to estimate groundwater levels and pond depths and potential continuity and prepare a geotechnical report demonstrating lack of continuity to groundwater.
 We estimate that these reporting requirements represent between 12 and 80 hours of a licensed professional’s time, with a one-time cost range of $2,000 to $15,000.
 Dairies issued a 13267 Order as a result of an off-farm drinking water well nitrate MCL exceedance, must collect and report require information to the Central Valley Water Board as outlined in Section III.C.1.
 We recognize that the cost will be dependent on the type, size, complexity, and amount of required investigative work.
 However, we estimate that any applicable characterization of the area of contribution and groundwater nitrate impact analysis requirements represent between 10 and 80 hours of a licensed professional’s time, with a one-time cost range of $1,200 to $15,000.
-Any additional well testing requirements under the 13267 Order or alternative water supply requirements, should expect costs similar to those of on-farm drinking water well requirements.
+Any additional well testing requirements under the 13267 Order or alternative water supply requirements should expect costs similar to those of on-farm drinking water well requirements.

 As outlined in Section III.D.2, dairies with on-farm drinking water wells not addressed or being sampled under existing programs (e.g., CV-SALTS) will incur new costs for on-farm drinking water well sampling and providing alternative drinking water if necessary.
 We anticipate the cost of sampling and reporting data of on-farm drinking water wells to be between $200 and $400 per sample.